SysKitTeam/docs-insights/product-updates/insights1-release-note.md

 date: 6/3/2018
 ---

 Performance monitoring is always hot topic when you are dealing with SharePoint.
-People may have different points of view of what exactly SharePoint performance monitoring is, but they will have one common thought: being proactive and knowing your environment’s state at any time of day is always the way to go.
+People may have different points of view of what exactly SharePoint performance monitoring is, but they will have one common thought: being proactive and knowing your environment's state at any time of day is always the way to go.

 SysKit Insights is a __SharePoint-dedicated farm performance and troubleshooting tool__, created to make your life easier.
-Let’s see what this version of the tool is bringing to the table.
+Let's see what this version of the tool is bringing to the table.

 [Try SysKit Insights Free](https://www.syskit.com/products/insights/download/)